Tokyo 2020 Summer Games

-The motto of the Rio Olympics is “A New World.”
+The motto of the Tokyo Olympics was “United by Emotion.”

 The Ancient Olympics